peymil/getir-task/README.md

-An app that fetches data from MongoDB collection and returns.
+An app that fetches data from MongoDB collection and returns data.

 ## Starting project